Identifying our skills is essential to find a job or improve our position

 We all have talent, but we don’t have talent for everything.
 The difficult thing is to identify the ability we have, especially when we intend to start a new professional stage or when we are a bit lost.
 There are three simple questions to clarify where to go: that we like?
 What are we good at?
 What do others value about us?When the answers are not the same, conflicts arise.

-– That we like?
+– What do we like?
 Passion is the main engine for the development of our potential.
 If we do not enjoy what we do, it will be difficult for us to stand out.
 Motivation and passion are different.
 While the first can disappear one day because we have had a bad night or a problem, passion is continuous over time and is not damaged by specific circumstances.

 – What are we good at?
 We may really like something, but to be talented we need to stand out and achieve results.
 That requires effort, learning, experimenting, having teachers or references.
 In short, spend time and effort .
 Picasso summed it up beautifully: “Inspiration exists, but it has to find you working.”